shonie/shonie/README.md

 Hello, my name is Oleksandr Starnikov but friends call me Shonie.

+Currently, I am a Technical Lead at [Rio ESG Ltd](https://www.rio.ai/) where we advance sustainability tech for better futures.
+But will be keen to help you to design and deploy your cloud solution because this area interests now me the most.

 I have 8 years of experience developing client and server applications, cloud infrastructure, and database schemas.
 I worked in product companies, outsourcing, and startups.

 My top competencies are: